-If you operate an LLC or corporation in Maryland, you need to designate a registered agent to accept document deliveries from the state.
-You have a few options regarding who should provide this vital service, our favorite of which is hiring a registered agent service.
+If you operate an LLC or corporation in Maryland, you need to designate a resident agent (referred to as a “registered agent” in most other states) to accept document deliveries from the state.
+You have a few options regarding who should provide this vital service, our favorite of which is hiring a resident agent service.

-In Maryland, there are quite a few reputable companies offering registered agent service, which can make it difficult to determine which company is your best choice.
-That’s why we took a deep dive into all of your options to create this list of the best Maryland registered agent services.
+In Maryland, there are quite a few reputable companies offering resident agent service, which can make it difficult to determine which company is your best choice.
+That’s why we took a deep dive into all of your options to create this list of the best Maryland resident agent services.
 Which one should you use?

 Before we dig too deeply into any of these companies, we will also share a quick overview of the best options.
 After all, we know how busy you are, and you might just want to identify the best company and move on.

-For our money, it doesn’t get any better than ZenBusiness.
-For just $99 per year, ZenBusiness will serve as your registered agent in Maryland, providing reliable service at a fair price.
-ZenBusiness has thousands of positive reviews, it’s a socially conscious company, and it offers solid customer support.
+At ZenBusiness, we have a highly affordable offer that appeals to a wide variety of entrepreneurs.
+For just $99 for the first year ($199 after that), ZenBusiness will serve as your resident agent in Maryland, providing reliable service at a fair price.
+ZenBusiness has thousands of positive reviews, we’re a socially conscious company, and we offer solid customer support.
 What’s not to like?

 However, it’s not all about ZenBusiness.
-We also appreciate what several other companies have to offer for Maryland registered agent service, especially Northwest Registered Agent and Incfile.
+Some of our competitors also have intriguing offers for Maryland resident agent service, including Northwest Registered Agent and Incfile.
 Is one of them a better fit for your business?
 Or is hiring ZenBusiness the right call?
 Read on to find out!

-What Does Maryland Law Say About Registered Agents?
+What Does Maryland Law Say About Resident Agents?

-Each state has its own rules and regulations surrounding registered agents.
+Each state has its own rules and regulations surrounding resident agents.
 For the most part, these laws are fairly similar, but it’s always worth taking a look to see what Maryland requires.

-One quick note before we dive in: Maryland often refers to the registered agent as the “resident agent” in their official forms and statutes.
-It means the same thing as “registered agent;” it’s simply a different phrase to describe the role.
-For the rest of this guide, we’ll use the term “registered agent.”
+One quick note before we dive in: Maryland always refers to this role as the “resident agent” in their official forms and statutes.
+It means the same thing as a “registered agent” in other states.
+It’s simply a different phrase to describe the role.

 In Maryland, we’ll need to take a look at The Corporations and Associations Chapter of the Maryland Code, which says:

-- Every entity that registers with the Department of Assessments and Taxation (both domestic and foreign) must appoint a registered agent
+- Every entity that registers with the Department of Assessments and Taxation (both domestic and foreign) must appoint a resident agent

 - The agent must be an individual resident of the state or a Maryland corporation